bsvars/bsvars/README.md

 Provides fast and efficient procedures for Bayesian analysis of Structural Vector Autoregressions.
-This package estimates a wide range of models, including homo-, heteroskedastic and non-normal specifications.
+This package estimates a wide range of models, including homo-, heteroskedastic, and non-normal specifications.
 Structural models can be identified by adjustable exclusion restrictions, time-varying volatility, or non-normality.
 They all include a flexible three-level equation-specific local-global